HIPERFIT/contracts/Coq/README.md

   [ContextualCausality.v](ContextualCausality.v) implement syntactic
   causality checks and prove them sound.
-- [TimedTyping.v](TimedTyping.v) gives the time-indexed type system and proves that "well-timed" (i.e. well-typed in this type system) contracts are causal.
-In addition, it defines type inference procedure and proves it sound.
+- [TimedTyping.v](TimedTyping.v) gives the time-indexed type system and proves that well-typed contracts are causal.
+In addition, it defines type inference procedure and proves it sound and complete.
-- [Reduction.v](Reduction.v) defines the reduction semantics
-  and proves it sound and complete.g
+- [Reduction.v](Reduction.v) defines the reduction semantics and proves it adequate for the denotational semantics.
 - [Specialise.v](Specialise.v) defines specialisation of contracts
   (partial evaluation w.r.t. a partial external environment) and proves it correct.